 Proslavery people in neighboring Missouri continued to stir the pot in Kansas, helping keep alive the Free State and Slave State issue.
-They were known as jayhawkers who took advantage of the chaos to bully the anti-slavers along the Kansas-Missouri border.
+Abolitionists in Kansas were known as jayhawkers who took advantage of the chaos to bully the proslavers along the Kansas-Missouri border.
 Abolitionists were genuinely concerned with the possibility of another slave state.

 A train wreck was in the making that Brown only caused to accelerate as he and his family moved to Lawrence, Kansas.
 Antislavery settlers from Massachusetts founded Lawrence to make Kansas (soon to be called Bleeding Kansas) a Free State, mitigating the influence of proslavery citizens.
 When Brown moved there, he made the political situation worse, much worse.

 Lawrence was invaded by about 800 proslavery men led by the Douglas County Sheriff Samuel Jones on May 21, 1856.
 Jones had been shot in the back earlier and chased out of town, so he had the color of law on his side if not actual authority for the Lawrence raid.
 Two flags were flying at the head of the posse: an American flag and a flag with a crouching tiger.
 Other banners proclaimed “Southern rights” and “The Superiority of the White Race.”